Kingdom of the Little People

-The Kingdom of the Little People is a theme park near Kunming, China that features comic performances by people with dwarfism.
-Supporters of the park claim that it provides employment to people who would otherwise be unable to find work, but it has been criticized for treating dwarfism as a humorous condition.
+The Kingdom of the Little People, formally World Eco Garden of Butterflies and the Dwarf Empire (小矮人帝国), is a theme park in Heiqiaomu Village, Biji Subdistrict, Xishan District, Kunming, Yunnan, China that features comic performances by people with dwarfism.
+Locals and supporters of the park claim that it provides employment to people who would otherwise be unable to find work, but it has been criticized by western culture, for treating dwarfism as a humorous condition.